HCL-TECH-SOFTWARE/iot-fire-detector/README.md

 * Go to the Pub/Sub web page in Google Cloud Platform and create a subscription for the DemoTopic.
 It should be called "web-sub" so its full name becomes "projects/rsarte-iot/subscriptions/web-sub".
 The web application uses this subscription to fetch MQTT messages sent by the application.
 * Go back to the device registry page in the IoT Core web page in Google Could Platform.
 Create a device with the id "rtist_demo_device".
 * Go to the web page for editing the device you just created.
 Upload a public key for the device.
 It is recommended to use a key on the format ES256_X509.
 Follow the instructions on [this page](https://cloud.google.com/iot/docs/how-tos/credentials/keys) to generate the public key and its corresponding private key.
 The IoT application will use the private key for authenticating with Google IoT so keep it safe.
 * Go to the Service Account page under IAM & admin in Google Cloud Platform.
-Create a service account for the project "RSARTE-IoT".
-Generate a key for the service account and download it (a JSON file).
+Create a service account "webapp-account" for the project "RSARTE-IoT".
+Create a key for the service account and download it (a JSON file).
 The web application will use this key to authenticate with Google IoT so keep it safe.

 ## Building the application for Raspberry Pi
 The TC "pi_app" is configured for building the application on Windows using the cross-compilation toolchain for Raspberry Pi.